cardboard-iguana/hacking-notes/Notes/Equivalent Windows and UNIX Commands.md

 dig          google.com    MX

 # If the DNS server allows the request of zone transfer
-# information, then it’s possible to quickly enumerate *all*
+# information, then it's possible to quickly enumerate *all*
 # DNS information associated with a given domain
 #
 dig @$NAME_SERVER $DOMAIN -t AXFR